Photography

 • Make sure the photo shows the context (the city, neighbourhood, surroundings, etc.)

 Be aware of all the essential components of an image before shooting or using them in communications.
-Avoid using images that are too complicated, busy, out of focus, low resolution or too dark.

 Section